-Corporate defined benefit plan funded levels decreased during the first quarter of 2025.
-The primary drivers were lower discount rates that increased the liability and negative returns in return-seeking asset classes.
-A typical return-driven plan had a 2.5% decrease in its funded ratio, while a typical liability-driven plan observed a 0.4% decrease.
-Return-driven plans with higher equity allocations saw a larger decrease in funded status due to the larger impact of negative equity returns on the assets.
+Corporate defined benefit plan funded levels increased during the third quarter of 2025.
+The primary drivers were positive returns in return-seeking asset classes.
+A typical return-driven plan had a 1.7% increase in its funded ratio, while a typical liability-driven plan observed a 0.6% increase.
+Return-driven plans with higher equity allocations saw a larger increase in funded status due to the larger impact of positive equity returns on the assets.
+Year to date, the sample return-driven plan funded ratio has increased approximately 6.7%, while the sample liability-driven plan funded ratio has increased approximately 2.2%.

 Chart 1: Funded Ratio Change: Return-Driven Plan1